 - The Water Garden Terrace is the serene heart of the building.
 It looks out over the second-floor Elkins Foundation Water Garden.
 In the distance, framed by Texas Heritage oaks, the skyline of downtown Houston comes into view.
 The Water Garden is a marvel in itself.
 Some 12,000 gallons of constantly recirculating water fill the stainless steel tank.
 Three waterspouts spring to life on an adjustable schedule, as do spools of artificial fog along the outer edge of the pool.
 Comfortable chairs make this an inviting place to sit and relax.
 The Water Garden Terrace also serves as a magical venue for cocktail receptions and exclusive dinner parties.
 Acoustically sophisticated ceiling material dampens ambient noise and makes conversation easy when the room is packed.

 - The North Gallery, at 450 square feet, provides an intimate space for small exhibitions of contemporary and traditional Asian art.

 - The Jade Stone Café at Asia Society, seating 40, with space for additional tables outside, offers visitors an intimate place for soups, salads, sandwiches, and sweets, plus free Wi-Fi service.
-It is open Tuesday - Sunday, 11:00 am - 2:00 pm and closed Mondays and major holidays.
+It is open Tuesday - Friday, 11:00 am - 2:00 pm, Saturday and Sunday, 8:00 am - 2:00 pm, and closed Mondays and major holidays.